AliyunContainerService/pouch/FAQ.md

 * rich container: It means that there is not only one application process in container any more.
 Each container has its init process, and other systsem services on premise according to user's need.
 * strong isolation: Pouch can create a VM with hypervisor technology via [runV](https://github.com/hyperhq/runv) and [clearcontainer](https://github.com/clearcontainers/runtime)
 * high kernel compatibility: Pouch has a wide range of kernel version support.
 It is a long road for industry to upgrade kernel version to 3.10+.
-Pouch could help legecy kernel world to enjoy the fresh container technology.
+Pouch could help legacy kernel world to enjoy the fresh container technology.
 * P2P image distribution: In a very large datacenter, image distribution is heavy load for network.
 Pouch can take advantage of P2P image distribution solutions to improve this.

 ## What is version rule of Pouch ?